androbaza/Xsight-heart-rate/logs/Haseeb_logs.md

 ## Notes
 - (Again, will log my bash commands here later on to continue the 'Recreate Installation' from last week's log)
+- **Once again, with all the logging and messy problems in Week 5, I think I missed updating my log here on Github.
+I honestly thought I logged it locally AND on Github, but clearly, I forgot doing it here on Github.
+Apologies!!**

 # Week 7 (02.06 to 08.06)